 Consent is about communication and respect.
 Sexual activity without consent is sexual misconduct.

-University Definition of Consent: Consent is an agreement expressed through affirmative, voluntary words or actions, and mutually understandable to all parties involved, to engage in a specific sexual act at a specific time:
+University Definition of Consent:

+Consent is an agreement expressed through affirmative, voluntary words or actions, and mutually understandable to all parties involved, to engage in a specific sexual act at a specific time:

-- sent can be withdrawn at any time, as long as it is ly communicated. - Consent cannot be coerced or compelled by force, threat, deception or intimidation - Consent cannot be given by someone who is incapacitated, as defined below.
-Consent cannot be assumed based on silence, the absence of "no" or "stop", the existence of a prior or current - of "no" or "stop", the existence of a prior or current relationship, or prior sexual activity.
+- Consent can be withdrawn at any time, as long as it is clearly communicated. - Consent cannot be coerced or compelled by force, threat, deception or intimidation. - Consent cannot be given by someone who is incapacitated, as defined below. - Consent cannot be assumed based on silence, the absence of "no" or "stop", the existence of a prior or current relationship, or prior sexual activity.